- Grand Canyon University - B.S. in Justice Studies and M.S. in Criminal Justice: Law Enforcement

 Forensic science technicians belong in the law enforcement community.
 They are trained to examine physical evidence by conducting scientific analyses on it.
 Their output is critical in solving crime because it provides leads and clues, and the processed data helps determine the guilt or innocence of suspects.
 Functions include DNA testing; gunshot-residue testing; confirming the presence of substances that are involved in the crime; analysis of fingerprints, bloodstain pattern, body fluids and tissues, hair, fiber, handwriting, or questioned document; and court appearance to testify as expert witnesses.
 They are generally grouped into the category of Criminologists (although there are technical differences between the job descriptions), and their tasks are highly similar to those of crime scene investigators.

 In the United States, forensic science technicians may be employed by public institutions or private firms, on full-time or part-time basis.
 Federal, state, and local governments routinely require their services, and this constant demand is the reason why the larger organizations maintain in-house forensic divisions (such as the Federal Bureau of Investigation's Counter-Terrorism and Forensic Science Research Unit, or the Illinois State Police Forensic Sciences Command).
 When the need arises, the smaller agencies outsource work from private contractors or specialized offices like California's Bureau of Forensic Services.
 The US armed forces also maintain exclusive forensic units staffed by uniformed/organic personnel designated as forensic science technicians, and these sub-organizations primarily serve military justice and determine the value of any evidentiary items against hostile forces.
-The Bureau of Labor Statistics projects a 6% increase in demand for this “Life, Physical, and Social Science” job (discounting opportunities in the military), and it falls under occupational classification 19-4092.
+The Bureau of Labor Statistics projects a 14% increase in demand for these professionals in the ten-year period leading up to 2029.

 If you are interested in working as a forensic science technician, start preparing for the recruitment process as early as possible.
 Take time out to study all the requirements and prospects, to see whether or not this profession is right for you.